sybrohee/besolverd/README.md

 it.
 Of course, you can also modify it yourself (even if it is never a pleasure to dig into the awful python code of someone else).

 Genome build hg19/37 may or may not contain a chr prefix before the chromosome name.
-If you have that prefix in the VCF and BAM files, you shoud use `-g hg37chr` option.
+If you have that prefix in the VCF and BAM files, you should use `-g hg37chr` option.

 # analyse_results.R